wandmagic/grc/README.md

 ### Deployment

-The GitHub Pages site is automatically deployed using GitHub Actions when changes are pushed to the main branch.
+The GitHub Pages site is automatically deployed using GitHub Actions when changes are pushed to the master branch.
 The workflow:

 1. Compiles the schemas
 2. Copies the examples
-3. Builds the frontend application
+3. Builds the frontend application (using --legacy-peer-deps to handle dependency conflicts)
+4. Copies the frontend files to the root of the dist directory
-4. Deploys the built files to GitHub Pages
+5. Deploys the dist directory to GitHub Pages

 You can also manually trigger the deployment from the Actions tab in the GitHub repository.